Gardner-BinfLab/Razor/README.md

 #### Prerequisite
  - Python 3.6+

-Download the source code to your device.
+Download/Clone the source code to your device.
 In the source code directory, execute these commands:

 ```
 pip3 install -r requirements.txt